-Besides targeting carbon neutrality, it is aimed to actively enhance the environment of the railway.
-To this end, our volunteers have made recent progress in restoring paths and enhancing the habitat in our woodland at Woody Bay, in addition to improving the land management of the whole site, including the linesides, to improve biodiversity and habitats.
+Besides targeting carbon neutrality, the railway seeks to actively enhance the environment.
+This includes restoring paths and enhancing habitats in our woodlands at Woody Bay and Chelfham, in addition to improving the land management of the whole site, including line side pasture and hedgerows, to improve biodiversity and habitats.

 Though the principal aim of the L & B Trust is to restore and preserve our iconic railway, nevertheless we recognise that environment and conservation issues are part of our wider responsibility within our operations.
 This factor is also amongst major issues that are looked at by potential funders when assessing our eligibility for grants so we are aiding the expansion of the railway by acting positively in this aspect of our policies and actions.